Solving Weak Wi-Fi in Basement

 Powerline adapter kits consist of a pair of adapter plugs, one of which you plug in and connect to your router, the other of which you plug in and connect to your device.
 The two plugs then communicate through the electrical wiring of the house, delivering a strong, wired connection to your device even at distance from the router.

 The TP Link Nano TL-PA4010 Kit model is an entry level, best selling no nonsense powerline adapter model with just one ethernet port and no passthrough.
-Click here to view on Amazon.
-It will provide a solid, wired ethernet connection to your router using the existing electrical wiring of your house.
-See our full review of the product and our Powerline Adapters page.
-Our Product Comparison Table compares all the wired and wireless powerline adapter models at a glance by feature and functionality.
+Click to view on on our Powerline Adapters page, plus more models with more features.

 They are excellent home networking solutions allowing for reliable internet connectivity anywhere in the home.
 This can be especially useful if you have devices in the basement used for gaming, streaming or downloading, or perhaps the basement is used as a work study.